Luke Aylward

 Be on time

-Be on time, don't be too early though, I won't promise to be ready before your agreed time, I could be teaching a student or eating lunch, that's my time.
+Be on time, don't be too early though, I won't promise to be ready before your agreed time, I could be teaching a student or eating lunch.

 If I'm ready early thats fine, but please don't expect or demand it.